unerue/pykinect-recorder/README.md

 ## Documentation

-You can find the API documentation on our website: https://pykinect-recorder.readthedocs.io/en/latest/index.html
+You can find the API documentation on our website: https://pykinect-recorder.readthedocs.io/en/latest/index.html.

-For details about API for Azure Kinect SDK please see Azure Kinect Sensor SDK website: https://microsoft.github.io/Azure-Kinect-Sensor-SDK/master/index.html
+For details about API for Azure Kinect SDK please see Azure Kinect Sensor SDK github: https://github.com/microsoft/Azure-Kinect-Sensor-SDK.

 ##  Features